pulb/basenji/README.md

 	make install

 __NOTE:__
-if you get a "GLib.GException: Couldn't recognize the image file format for file 'data/basenji.svg'" runtime error,
+If you get a "GLib.GException: Couldn't recognize the image file format for file 'data/basenji.svg'" runtime error,
-you most likely don't have SVG pixbuf loaders installed (package librsvg2-common in ubuntu).
+you most likely don't have SVG pixbuf loaders installed (package librsvg2-common in Ubuntu).

 ### MS Windows